the-5-important-factors-in-singapore-property-investment

 Hence, the total BSD payable for the residential property will be $24,600.

-Accounting for the buyer's stamp duty, the freehold property will cost $104,000 more than its 99-year leasehold counterpart.
+Accounting for the buyer's stamp duty, the freehold property will cost $104,000 more than its 99-year leasehold counterpart (after taking into account the difference in stamp duty and property price).

-If you are a Singaporean buying your second or even third property, you have to fork out Additional Buyer's Stamp Duty (ABSD) of 17% and 25% respectively.
-For permanent residents and foreigners, the ABSD are even higher (refer to table below).
+If you are a Singaporean buying your second or even third property, you have to fork out Additional Buyer's Stamp Duty (ABSD) of 20% and 30% respectively.
+For permanent residents and foreigners, the ABSD are even higher (refer to the table below).

 These stamp duties can add significantly to your property purchase.